CarGurus Header

 The CarGurus verdict

 It’s not perfect, however.
-The extra weight it carries means it has neither the handling sparkle nor the sparkling fuel economy of the Civic hatchback with which it shares so much, plus it’s far from the most affordable option in its class.
+The extra weight it carries means it has neither the handling sparkle nor the impressive fuel economy of the Civic hatchback with which it shares so much.
+It’s also far from the most affordable option in its class.

 Search for a Honda ZR-V on CarGurus